-Stroke (cerebrovascular accident): Definite diagnosis of an acute cerebrovascular event caused by intra-cranial thrombosis, haemorrhage or embolism from an extra-cranial source with:
+Stroke (cerebrovascular accident resulting in persistent neurological deficits): Definite diagnosis of an acute cerebrovascular event caused by intra-cranial thrombosis, haemorrhage or embolism with:

 - acute onset of new neurological symptoms; and - new objective neurological deficits on clinical examination, persisting continuously for more than 30 days following the date of diagnosis.

-These new symptoms and deficits must be corroborated by diagnostic imaging testing.
+These new symptoms and deficits must be corroborated by diagnostic imaging testing showing changes that are consistent in character, location and timing with the new neurological deficits.